docs

 To start integrating the Checkout, ensure you have access to your SCAYLE Panel in the desired environment, to get a valid shop ID (same as appId).

 Depending on your setup, we need to add the IP addresses of selected users involved in migration to our allow-list.
 Alternatively, we can add your company VPN to an allowed network.
-Please contact your SCAYLE consultant and provide the IP addresses that require access.
+Please contact your SCAYLE Account Manager and provide the IP addresses that require access.

 For most Checkout interactions, you'll need appId parameter (same as shopId)